priyavrat8065/javascript-notes/javascript-notes.md

 ## Execution Context

 Execution context defines the Environment in which our code is executed.
 It contains many internal components that our engine uses to keep track of execution flow off that piece of code.
-Execution context uses Environment Record to keep track and maintain the identifier bindings that have been created for the variable declarations and function declaration or for alll the values within that context.
+Execution context uses Environment Record to keep track and maintain the identifier bindings that have been created for the variable declarations and function declaration or for all the values within that context.

 ```javascript
 const firstName = "Lydia";